 The terms "mild," "moderate" and "severe" are used to describe the effect of the injury on brain function.
 A mild injury to the brain is still a serious injury that requires prompt attention and an accurate diagnosis.

-Traumatic brain injury is caused by a blow or other traumatic injury to the head or body.
-The degree of damage can depend on several factors, including the nature of the event and the force of impact.
+Traumatic brain injury is usually caused by a blow or other traumatic injury to the head or body.
+The degree of damage can depend on several factors, including the nature of the injury and the force of impact.

 Common events causing traumatic brain injury include the following:

 - Falls.
-Falling out of bed, slipping in the bath, falling down steps, falling from ladders and related falls are the most common cause of traumatic brain injury overall, particularly in older adults and young children.
+Falls from bed or a ladder, down stairs, in the bath and other falls are the most common cause of traumatic brain injury overall, particularly in older adults and young children.

 - Vehicle-related collisions.
 Collisions involving cars, motorcycles or bicycles — and pedestrians involved in such accidents — are a common cause of traumatic brain injury.

 - Sports injuries.
-Traumatic brain injuries may be caused by injuries from a number of sports, including soccer, boxing, football, baseball, lacrosse, skateboarding, hockey, and other high-impact or extreme sports, particularly in youth.
+Traumatic brain injuries may be caused by injuries from a number of sports, including soccer, boxing, football, baseball, lacrosse, skateboarding, hockey, and other high-impact or extreme sports.
+These are particularly common in youth.

 Explosive blasts and other combat injuries.
 Explosive blasts are a common cause of traumatic brain injury in active-duty military personnel.
-Although the mechanism of damage isn't yet well-understood, many researchers believe that the pressure wave passing through the brain significantly disrupts brain function.
+Although how the damage occurs isn't yet well-understood, many researchers believe that the pressure wave passing through the brain significantly disrupts brain function.

 Traumatic brain injury also results from penetrating wounds, severe blows to the head with shrapnel or debris, and falls or bodily collisions with objects following a blast.